- Apply links menu

 The people of Bristol are represented by:

-- The Mayor of Bristol, George Ferguson who was elected to office by a city-wide election on 15 November 2012.
-The Mayor will serve a term of office of 3½ years, the next mayoral election being in May 2016.
+- The Mayor of Bristol, George Ferguson who was elected by a city-wide election on 15 November 2012.
+The Mayor will serve a term of office of three and a half years.
+The next mayoral election will be in May 2016.

 - Councillors - two each for the city's 35 wards.
-Councillors represent the electorate of their ward and serve for a four year term.
-Councillor elections are also in May and there are currently ward councillor elections in the city every three out of four years.
+Councillors make decisions on how to improve local services on behalf of local people and serve for a four year term.
+Councillor elections are also in May.
+There are currently ward councillor elections every three out of four years.

 The current political representation on the council is: